ISL 2024-25: Chennaiyin FC fall to away day defeat against Kerala Blasters - www.lokmattimes.com

 ISL 2024-25: Chennaiyin FC fall to away day defeat against Kerala Blasters

-Kochi, Nov 24 Chennaiyin FC fell to an away day defeat to Kerala Blasters in the Indian Super ...
+Kochi (Kerala) [India], November 24 : Chennaiyin FC fell to an away day defeat to Kerala Blasters in the ...

-Kochi, Nov 24 Chennaiyin FC fell to an away day defeat to Kerala Blasters in the Indian Super League 2024-25 on Sunday at the Jawaharlal Nehru Stadium.
+Kochi (Kerala) [India], November 24 : Chennaiyin FC fell to an away day defeat to Kerala Blasters in the Indian Super League 2024-25 on Sunday at the Jawaharlal Nehru Stadium in Kochi.

 Chennaiyin were without Connor Shields, who was ruled out of the match due to illness.
 Also among the absentees was defender PC Laldinpuia, who missed out following a suspension.
 In Shields' place came Lukas Brambilla, while Mandar Rao Dessai slotted in at left-back to fill in for Laldinpuia.